Coronavirus Fears Lead To Canceled Flights And Concerns Within The Travel Industry

 And while there haven't been layoffs yet, pilots, flight attendants and other airline workers could lose pay as flight schedules are pared back and the planes they would be flying sit on the ground, as even domestic travel is slowing significantly.

-"We're seeing buyer apprehension," he says, as the uncertainty of where the coronavirus may spread is leading travelers to hold off on booking "even cruises, summer trips; people are hedging their bets."
+"We're seeing buyer apprehension," he says, as the uncertainty of where the coronavirus may spread is leading travelers to hold off on booking "even cruises, summer trips.
+People are hedging their bets."

-The travel industry is being hurt further by the cancellation of big trade shows, conferences and conventions, including an energy summit in Houston that was expected to draw 4,000 people, a physics conference in Denver this week that expected to bring 10,000 people to that city, and the International Housewares Association's huge annual "Inspired Home Show" in Chicago that was expected to bring nearly 60,000 people there March 14-17.
-The city's tourism agency, Choose Chicago, projected the trade show would've been a $92 million boost to the local economy.
+The travel industry is being hurt further by the cancellation of big trade shows, conferences and conventions, including an energy summit in Houston that was expected to draw 4,000 people, a physics conference in Denver this week that expected to bring 10,000 people to that city, and the International Housewares Association's huge annual "Inspired Home Show" in Chicago that was expected to bring nearly 60,000 people there on March 14 to 17.
+The city's tourism agency, Choose Chicago, projected that the trade show would've been a $92 million boost to the local economy.

-"These big shows are lifebloods for the big cities," Scweiterman says, as the convention business often fills local hotels and restaurants.
+"These big shows are lifebloods for the big cities," Schweiterman says, as the convention business often fills local hotels and restaurants.
 "You take that away and there are a lot places that are financially on the edge right now and it's going to create some severe pain."

-But that pain, to some degree, is unwarranted, says the GBTA's Solombrino, as he says many people are abandoning travel plans unnecessarily.
+But that pain, to some degree, is unwarranted, says the GBTA's Solombrino, noting that many people are abandoning travel plans unnecessarily.
 He says it's certainly appropriate to limit or halt travel to China, some other parts of Asia, and a few other destinations around the world.

 "But in the United States, there are no travel restrictions that have been put in place on anybody by the federal government or a state government," he says, adding that there are also no restrictions on travel to Latin and South America, most of Europe and many other places.

-"So what we're trying to tell people and message people is that, look, travel is still safe."
-Solombino says.
-"Take the normal precautions you would take - wash your hands, don't be coughing on people, you know, try to be diligent while you're traveling, but we don't see any reason why people wouldn't be traveling, certainly domestically."
+"So what we're trying to tell people and message people is that, 'Look, travel is still safe,' " Solombino says.
+"Take the normal precautions you would take: Wash your hands, don't be coughing on people, you know, try to be diligent while you're traveling, but we don't see any reason why people wouldn't be traveling, certainly domestically."

 Nonetheless, the media coverage of the spreading coronavirus both here and abroad has travelers worked up.

-"Everyone's freaking out, [saying] 'Oh my God, I gotta cancel my plans, my trip, my this, my that'," says Tammy Levent, CEO of Elite Travel, as worried clients have her phone ringing off the hook and her email inbox overflowing.
+"Everyone's freaking out, [saying] 'Oh my God, I gotta cancel my plans, my trip, my this, my that'," says Tammy Levent, CEO of Elite Travel.
+Worried clients have her phone ringing off the hook and her email inbox overflowing.

 "Travel agents have to become psychiatrists, OK?
 We have to become therapists for all these people who call in."

-Levent says she and many of her fellow travel professionals spend a lot of time educating their clients about the coronavirus and the relative small risk to most travelers, and as a result, Levent has been able to talk most clients out of canceling their plans.
+Levent says she and many of her fellow travel professionals spend a lot of time educating their clients about the coronavirus and the relatively small risk to most travelers.
+Levent has been able to talk most clients out of canceling their plans.

 "I've had one cancellation in all of our thousands of clients, which was to Japan."

-Many airlines are offering more flexible flight change and cancellation policies, even waiving the often hefty fees for changing or cancelling a flight booked to certain destinations that are considered at higher risk.
+Many airlines are offering more flexible flight change and cancellation policies, even waiving the often hefty fees for changing or canceling a flight booked to certain destinations that are considered at higher risk.

-United Airlines, for example, just announced it is waiving change fees for any bookings — domestic and international — made between now and March 31, in an effort to spur travel or at least cut their losses.
+United Airlines, for example, just announced it is waiving change fees for any bookings — domestic and international — made between now and March 31, in an effort to spur travel or at least cut its losses.

-But Levent warns that those trying to cancel or change flights to destinations where there are no travel restrictions will likely have to pay the full penalty if they do cancel, and regular travel insurance may not help.
+But Levent warns that those trying to cancel or change flights to destinations where there are no travel restrictions will likely have to pay the full penalty if they do cancel and that regular travel insurance may not help.
 Only "cancel for any reason" policies will allow you to get your money back.

 Still, many of those who are flying this week don't seem too worried.

-Arriving in Los Angeles from Cologne, Germany, Adrian Schmetz, 34, says he thinks the media is over-hyping the coronavirus danger.
+Arriving in Los Angeles from Cologne, Germany, Adrian Schmetz, 34, says he thinks the media is overhyping the coronavirus danger.

 "It's not as lethal as it's made to look like at the moment," Schmetz says.
 "It's not going to affect my choice of travel at all."

-But LAX parking attendant Myla Maramba says business at the airport is already slowing down, and she worries that a bigger travel slump could lead to a cut in hours or layoffs.
+But Los Angeles International Airport parking attendant Myla Maramba says business there is already slowing down, and she worries that a bigger travel slump could lead to a cut in hours or layoffs.

 "It's going to affect a lot of people's livelihoods," she says.